MPh-py/MPh/ReadMe.md

 wrapper only covers common scripting tasks, such as loading a model from a file, modifying some parameters, running the simulation, to then evaluate the results.
-Though the full functionality is available to those willing to dig down to the Java layer underneath.
+Though the full functionality is available to those willing to drop down to the Java layer underneath.

-Comsol models are marked by their `.mph` file extension, which stands for multiphysics.
+Comsol models are marked by their `.mph` file extension, which stands for multi-physics.
 Hence the name of this library.
-It is open-source and in no way affiliated with Comsol Inc., the company that develops and licenses the simulation software.
+It is open-source and in no way affiliated with Comsol Inc., the company that develops and sells the simulation software.

 Find the full [documentation on Read-the-Docs][docs].